 Through this project, I want to document the daily lives of Kashmiri people and the impact of a conflict on them.
 The conflict has subjected them to an unimaginable level of injustice.

-Sharafat Ali 24 is a documentary photographer based in Kashmir.
-Currently freelancing with various organizations and pursuing a masters in journalism, he chose photojournalism to tell some of the most important stories from his native Kashmir.
+Sharafat Ali (24) is a documentary photographer based in Kashmir, currently freelancing with various organizations and pursuing a masters in journalism.
+He chose photojournalism to tell some of the most important stories from his native Kashmir.
 Still at the threshold of his career Sharafat has won a few prestigious honors, he was awarded the Ian Parry Scholarship in 2017 for his work on the ramifications of the conflict in Kashmir.
-For the same project he recently won the first prize in the 72nd College Photographer of the Year competition in documentary category.
+For the same project he recently won the first prize in the 72nd College Photographer of the Year competition in the documentary category.
 He also won a nominee award at the 2017 PhotograVphy grant.

 Finalist Gallery with Captions